onzfonz/comp227/src/content/3/en/part3a.md

 The newest version of Node supports a large majority of the latest features of JavaScript, so we can use the latest features without having to transpile our code.

-Our goal is to implement a backend that will work with the notes application from [part 2](/part2/).
+Our goal is to implement a backend that will work with the tasks application from [part 2](/part2/).
 However, let's start with the basics by implementing a classic "hello world" application.

 **Notice** that the applications and exercises in this part are not all React applications,